0ui/gif-scrubber/README.md

 # gif-scrubber

-GIF Scrubber is a chrome extension that allows you to control gifs like a video player.
+GIF Scrubber is a Chrome extension that allows you to control gifs like a video player.

 ![](https://raw.githubusercontent.com/0ui/gif-scrubber/master/img/screenshot-main.png)